Limon93/PyDSA/README.md

 ![CentOS selection](https://github.com/Limon93/PyDSA/blob/master/CentOS_setup_2of2.png)

 Now you have to choose between Online and Offline setup.
-I've included offline setup for to avoid any compatibility issue and ensure a fully working setup following a finite number of steps that does not change over time.
+I've included offline setup to avoid any compatibility issue and ensure a fully working setup following a finite number of steps that does not change over time.
 The offline setup only works with CentOS 7.

 # Online Setup